-- .1 NEMA rated, Size as indicated on the drawings. - .2 120 VAC, 60 Hz Coil.
+- .1 NEMA rated, size as indicated on the drawings. - .2 120 Vac, 60 Hz coil.

-.4 Control Transformer:
+.5 Control Transformers:

 - .1 Single phase, dry-type, with 600V primary and 120V secondary, complete with primary and secondary fusing, installed in enclosure with soft starter, as indicated. - .2 Calculate required size of the control transformer.
 The size shown on the drawings is the minimum size.
 Provide size as required for appropriate operation of the starter, plus 20% spare capacity.